-My view on agile comes from a cross section of perspectives, having worked with clients in business, digital and design, and across the cultures of several countries.
+My view on the concept comes from a cross section of perspectives, having worked with clients in business, digital and design, and across the cultures of several countries.
 But beyond this, agile is core to the way we work at PwC, as an organisation of multi-skilled people that form, deliver, review and disband as a core pattern of our business.
-Also, our breadth of experience – from people and culture, though to design capabilities and project delivery – means I’ve seen agile transformation from all angles.
+Also, our breadth of experience – from people and culture, though to design capabilities and project delivery – means I’ve seen it used for transformation from all angles.

-So assuming agile is a good set of principles for the way organisations think about work (which it is), here are three sets of considerations for businesses seeking to make the shift:
+So assuming it is a good set of principles for the way organisations think about work (which it is), here are three sets of considerations for businesses seeking to make the shift: